uninstallio/android-sdk/README.md

 }

 ```
-c) Capture competitor apps : If you want to capture competitor apps info as well, then please add the below code snippet before the SDK is initialized -> ie before this line ```{ UninstallSession.init(MainActivity.this, 1); }```
+c) Capture competitor apps : If you want to capture competitor apps info as well, then please add the below code snippet before the SDK is initialized -> ie before this line ```{ UninstallSession.init(context, 1); }```
 ```
 UninstallSession.fetchCompetitorApp(true);
 ```